top of page

 Here comes the meat of your marketing portfolio: your work samples.
 Begin by creating a separate page titled Portfolio or Work.
 This will be the canvas for presenting your most successful projects.

 Most likely, you’ll have several projects to choose from.
 Rather than attempt to showcase all of them, carefully select the ones that best represent what you’re capable of.
 Remember, quality is better than quantity here.
 First, site visitors won’t want to sift through dozens of samples in search of your best work.
-Second, an in-depth analysis of 5 projects is far more compelling than minimal commentary on 50.
+Second, an in-depth analysis of 5 projects is far more compelling than a minimal commentary on 50.

 If you’re stuck on which samples to include, consider the following: